polymorphic/tesla-model-y-checklist/README.md

 - [ ] Verify that wireless charging works on both sides
 - [ ] Confirm wired charging works (2 x USB-C in front, 2 x USB-C in back)
 - [ ] Open and close the glovebox
+  - [ ] Make sure USB drive for Sentry Mode / Dashcam is present
 - [ ] Open and close windows using one click open close and manually open and close (make sure there are no noises and they stay up when you close, and when they go down they do all the way down for front two windows.
 The rear two windows don't go down all the way.
 - [ ] Verify backup camera